JAFSCodeSchool/fetch-api-back-end/README.md

 ## Endpoints

+### GET /api/list
+- Description: Get the list of items.
+- Authentication: Not required.

+### GET /api/list/:id
+- Description: Get a specific item by ID.
+- Authentication: Not required.

+### POST /api/list
+- Description: Add a new item to the list.
+- Authentication: Required (Bearer token: xyzddd).

+### PUT /api/list/:id
+- Description: Update an existing item by ID.
+- Authentication: Required (Bearer token: xyzddd).

+### DELETE /api/list/:id
+- Description: Delete an item by ID.
+- Authentication: Required (Bearer token: xyzddd).

+### GET /api/download
+- Description: Download a sample text file.
+- Authentication: Not required.

+### POST /api/upload
+- Description: Upload a file.
+- Authentication: Not required.

+### POST /api/stream-video
-- `/api/stream-video`: Endpoint to stream a video file.
+- Description: Stream a video file.
 Note: You need to provide your own video file.
-Upload your video file to the `assets` folder and update the code in `index.js` with the correct file name.
+Add your video file to the `assets` folder and update the code in `index.js` with the correct file name.
+- Authentication: Required (Bearer token: xyzddd).

 ## License